trypolis/ag.js/README.md

 ## Features

 * Text-to-speech through ARIA.
+* A BGT-like Timer object.

 ## Todo

 * Make the Speech class be able to support WebTTS.
-* Add a BGT-like timer object.
 * Add a minified version.
 * Publish to NPM.